 Fathers be good to your sons.
 They will grow into men, who will be fathers, just like you.

 The impact of a father on the life of his children cannot be understated.
-Girls form their self-image in large part, based on how they are treated by their father.
+Girls form their self-image in large part, based on how they are treated by their fathers.
 A dad can teach a young woman that she is valuable, regardless of her looks and abilities.
-A dad can impart confidence, certainty and strength in his daughters.
+A dad can impart confidence, certainty, and strength to his daughters.

 The problem is, that until someone teaches a woman that who she is is good enough, she will never find the acceptance and love that she craves.
 Until she learns that she is surrounded by love, she will never feel loved.